demisto/content/Packs/DarktraceASM/Playbooks/playbook-DarktraceASM_Basic_ASM_Risk_Handler_README.md

-Handles each fetched Darktrace ASM Risk by gathering additional data about the associated Asset from Darktrace and XSOAR.
-Additionally, it offers the ability to take actions from XSOAR to your Darktrace deployment.
+Handles each fetched Darktrace ASM Risk by offering the user the ability to take comment on Risks and Actions and actions on Risks from XSOAR to your Darktrace deployment.

 ## Dependencies